ahidalgo26/rpl-summer-2022/arleen/README.md

 * I attended my student connects meeting.

 ### 7/01/22
-* Halona, Gillin and I met to create our slides for the third summer student meeting.
+* Halona, Gillian and I met to do our slides for the third summer student meeting.
 * I attended the summer students meeting and presented the progress we have made with the project, our challenges and our next steps.
 * I attended the journal club and was the scribbe (took notes of the presentation).

 ### 7/05/22
-* Worked remotley reading the artcle for my journal club presentation, writting some of the steps down for Pryianka's project and making sure our code was not missing anything.
+* Worked remotely reading the article for my journal club presentation, wrote some of the steps down for Pryianka's project and made sure our code was not missing anything.

 ### 7/06/22
 * Took a seminar on how to prepare our posters